 Creoate Wholesale Marketplace: Brand Tips + How It Compares to Faire

-When considering wholesale marketplaces there is no shortage of options these days.
-Many of the marketplaces are similar but small differences can mean large impacts on makers and independent brands.
-In this article we review a newer wholesale marketplace, Creoate, and give you the information you need to decide if it’s a good fit for your wholesale strategy.
+When considering wholesale marketplaces, most folks’ minds turn to Faire.
+But especially in the UK and Europe, Creoate takes a big piece of the pie.
+And although Creoate is similar to Faire in many ways, small differences can mean large impacts on makers and independent brands.
+In this article we review Creoate and give you the information you need to decide if it’s a good fit for your wholesale strategy.

 In this article, we’ll help you: